dhth/omm/cmd/assets/guide/visuals-toggling-context-pane.md

-The context pane can be toggled on/off by pressing `C`.
+The context pane can be toggled on/off by pressing `C` (capital c).

 You can choose to display it or not based on your preference.
 For convenience, the lists will always highlight tasks that have a context associated with them